american citizen greatness

 The United States is poised to leap ahead.

-No longer will we lag.
-These reforms will make the U.S. the undisputed global leader in protecting domestic talent, curbing exploitation of foreign labor channels, and restoring economic sovereignty — while still welcoming skilled talent where truly needed.
+These reforms will make the U.S. the undisputed global leader in protecting domestic citizen talent, curbing exploitation of noncitizen labor channels, and restoring economic sovereignty — while still welcoming skilled noncitizen talent where truly needed.

 The data is clear.
 Other nations have acted.
 It’s time for America to lead.

-Let’s Make American Workers #1 Again.
+Let’s Make American Citizen Workers #1 Again.

 ** United States Policy **

-No specific federal policy exists to prioritize U.S. citizens for employment through taxes or levies on non-citizen hires, unlike programs in other countries.
+No specific federal policy exists to prioritize U.S. citizens for employment through taxes or levies on noncitizen hires, unlike programs in other countries.
 Employers must comply with general immigration and labor laws, verifying work eligibility for all employees.

-Mechanism: Employers are required to verify work authorization via Form I-9 for all hires, including non-citizens, under the Immigration Reform and Control Act.
-No specific taxes, levies, or quotas prioritize citizen hiring.
+Mechanism: Employers are required to verify work authorization via Form I-9 for all hires, including noncitizens, under the Immigration Reform and Control Act.

-Standard IRS payroll tax withholding applies to nonresident aliens (30% unless exempt under tax treaties), but no additional levies or fines target companies hiring authorized non-citizens.
+Standard IRS payroll tax withholding applies to nonresident aliens (30% unless exempt under tax treaties), but no additional levies or fines target companies hiring authorized noncitizens.
 No government-funded incentives or training programs explicitly prioritize U.S. citizens.

-Insight: The U.S. lacks a structured policy to financially incentivize or mandate citizen hiring over non-citizens, relying instead on general immigration compliance, which does not address wage suppression or job displacement concerns raised in other countries’ frameworks.
+Insight: The U.S. lacks a structured policy to financially incentivize or mandate citizen hiring over noncitizens, relying instead on general immigration compliance, which does not address wage suppression or job displacement concerns raised in other countries’ frameworks.

 Chart Data